MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 | RDBMS             | The name of the remote database on the server provided using `LOCATION` |
 | SHARD_MAP_MANAGER | Name of the database operating as the shard map manager                 |

-For an example showing how to create an external data source where `TYPE` = `RDBMS` refer to ["Create an RDBMS external data source"](#G.-create-an-rdbms-external-data-source)
+For an example showing how to create an external data source where `TYPE` = `RDBMS` refer to [Create an RDBMS external data source](#G.-create-an-rdbms-external-data-source)

 ### SHARD_MAP_NAME = *shard_map_name*

 Used when the `TYPE` argument is set to `SHARD_MAP_MANAGER` only to set the name of the shard map.

-For an example showing how to create an external data source where `TYPE` = `SHARD_MAP_MANAGER` refer to ["Create a shard map manager external data source"](#F.-create-a-shard-map-manager-external-data-source)
+For an example showing how to create an external data source where `TYPE` = `SHARD_MAP_MANAGER` refer to [Create a shard map manager external data source](#F.-create-a-shard-map-manager-external-data-source)

 ## Permissions